inkVerb/VIP/501-shell/Lesson-10.md

 1. Look in ~/School/VIP/501/test_uploads
 2. Drag single, then multiple files into the area: *"Drop files here to upload"*
-3. Before clicking "OK" to acknowledge the JS alert, check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
+3. Before clicking "OK" to acknowledge the JS browser alert, check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
 4. Repeat these steps with many files, including fake and disallowed

 | **33** :$